How to save email into Evernote

 To reset your incoming email address, go to your 'Account Settings' page, select 'Account Summary', and click Reset in the 'Email Notes to' section.
 This is useful when you've shared your incoming email address with others and want to revoke access to your email at anytime.

-You can let Evernote automatically organize your emailed in notes using our smart filing feature.
-Once you enable smart filing in your account settings, we'll check to see where you've placed similar content and how you've tagged it in the past.
+You can let Evernote automatically organize your emailed in notes using our auto-filing feature.
+Once you enable auto-filing in your account settings, we'll check to see where you've placed similar content and how you've tagged it in the past.
 It's built using the same intelligent algorithms that power the smart filing feature in our Evernote Web Clipper.
-If you have smart filing enabled, but want to put your notes into a specific location, simply specify a notebook and/or tag in the email subject.
-Using the notebook or tag names will override smart filing for that note.
+If you have auto-filing enabled, but want to put your notes into a specific location, simply specify a notebook and/or tag in the email subject.
+Using the notebook or tag names will override auto-filing for that note.

 - email address